Peter-SB/PySync-Hub/Readme.md

 See Install and Update guide here: [Install](docs/Install.md)

-## Exporting To Rekordbox
+## How To Use

-Once your playlists are synced, you can then export them to Rekordbox.
-To do this, click the export button on the main playlist page.
-This will generate a `rekordbox.xml` in the `rekordbox_library_exports` folder file which you can import to rekordbox like an itunes_library_file.xml, in Rekordbox Advanced Settings.
-Once the file is added, the PySync-Hub folder will be avalable in the library section under iTunes.
+See the Help Page for all usage instructions: [Help](docs/Help.md)

 ## Troubleshooting
-If you are having trouble with the app, please check the [troubleshooting page](docs/Troubleshooting.md) for common issues and solutions.
+If you are having trouble with the app, please check the [troubleshooting page](docs/Help.md) for common issues and solutions.